graahnul-grom/fzf-csh/readme.md

 - copy `fzf-csh-impl.sh` somewhere in the `$PATH` and make sure it is executable (`chmod +x`).

-If you're lucky, after logging out and then in, pressing `Ctrl + R` will open the `fzf` list with command history.
+After logging out and then in, pressing `Ctrl + R` will open the `fzf` list with command history.
-Press `Enter` to put the selected history item on the command line.
+Press `Enter` to put selected history item on the command line.

 Note that you have to press `Ctrl + R` first and then start typing something to filter the history.
 Doing the other way